 1932: 'Tuskegee Study of Untreated Syphilis in the Negro Male' begins

-The U.S. Public Health Service, in conjunction with the Tuskegee Institute, began studying the natural occurrences of syphilis in the human body on unassuming and ill-informed Black male participants.
-The experiment involved more than 600 men, many of whom were not informed of their infection.
+The Public Health Service, in conjunction with the Tuskegee Institute, began studying the natural occurrences of syphilis in the human body at the expense of Black men.
+The experiment involved more than 600 men, many of whom were unaware of their infection.
 They were also not given adequate or correct treatment for the disease.
 The study ended at the hands of a whistleblower in 1972; President Bill Clinton issued a formal apology in 1997.

 1933: Dr. Carter G. Woodson's 'The Mis-Education of the Negro' is published